CeramicClaw/BirdOfTheDay/README.md

-# BirdOfTheDay
-A Bluesky bot
+# Bird Of The Day
+A Bluesky bot.
+This is the code used to generate a bird of the day for the Bluesky account: [`@birdofthedaybot`](https://bsky.app/profile/birdofthedaybot.bsky.social).

+All bird information comes from [eBird](https://ebird.org).